jdluna/netty_tcp_client/README.md

-## sd-helper-java
+## netty tcp client
-This is the maven project for SD-helper-java client
+This is the maven project for netty tcp client

-It include
-1. auto-reconnect
-2. TPKT
-3. TCP client